How Profitable are ADUs?: Profit Potential from an ADU in San Diego County

 Primary Cost & Risk Elements

-High upfront cost: Permitting, design, construction, utilities, site work all add up.
+High upfront cost: Permitting, design, construction, utilities, and site work can add up quickly.

-Ongoing expenses: Maintenance, property tax increase (since value goes up), insurance, property management if you hire someone.
+Ongoing expenses: Maintenance, property tax increases (as value goes up), insurance, and property management fees if you hire someone.

-Vacancy risk: Rental units may have downtime, tenant turnover, or slow rent increases.
+Vacancy risk: Rental units may experience downtime, tenant turnover, or slow rent increases.

-Regulation & zoning: You must ensure the ADU is legal, meets code, follows local zoning/HOA rules, and rental model (short-term vs long-term) is allowable.
+Regulation & zoning: Ensure the ADU is legal, meets code, follows local zoning/HOA rules, and that your rental model (short-term vs long-term) is allowable.
 (SnapADU)

-The income depends heavily on location, size, amenities, and tenant market.
+Income variability: Rental income depends heavily on location, size, amenities, and the tenant market.

-Given that a “livable wage” for a family of four in San Diego is estimated at ~$116,000 (per the Real Cost Measure), let’s compare.
+Given that a “livable wage” for a family of four in San Diego is estimated at around $116,000, let’s compare.

 Scenario Comparison

-If you’re using the ADU income to support yourself (or a family), you’re unlikely to reach “livable wage” status from the ADU alone.
+If you’re relying on the ADU income to support yourself or a family, you’re unlikely to reach “livable wage” status from the ADU alone.

 Conclusion

-Owning an ADU can be a significant supplemental income source, but on its own it is unlikely to constitute a full livable wage for a family in San Diego’s high-cost market.
+Owning an ADU can be a significant supplemental income source, but it is unlikely to provide a full livable wage for a family in San Diego’s high-cost market.
 Unless your rent is unusually high, your costs unusually low, or you have multiple ADUs or other income streams, you will still need additional income.

-Since the ADU income likely won’t cover everything, here are ways to maximize its benefit:
+Since the ADU income likely won’t cover all expenses, here are ways to maximize its benefit:

-Choose a prime location and desirable design/features: Higher rent possible for well-finished units in strong rental neighborhoods.
+Select a desirable area with strong rental demand.
+Higher rents are possible for well-finished units in sought-after neighborhoods.

-Combine with other income: Use the ADU income as part of a diversified income strategy.
+Consider the ADU income as part of a diversified income strategy.
+This can help stabilize your overall financial situation.

-Optimize financing: If you can finance the ADU at a low cost, your cash flow improves.
+If you can finance the ADU at a low cost, your cash flow will improve.
+Look for favorable loan options to enhance your investment.

 Final Thoughts